Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/src/samples/README.md

 </dependency>
 ```
 [//]: # ({x-version-update-end})

-## How to run
-These sample can be run in your IDE with default JDK.

 ## Examples
 The following sections provide several code snippets covering some of the most common configuration service tasks, including: